renuo/find-and-discover-2022-05-03/README.md

 # Find and discover May 2022

+## Josua

-About Ferrum, Cuprite, Mechanize & Vessel:
+About Ferrum, Cuprite, Mechanize & Vessel

 * [Ferrum](https://github.com/rubycdp/ferrum) is a high level CDP (Chrome DevTools Protocol) API to control the Chrome browser